 We at Fort Campbell work around the clock to provide top quality water at every tap.
 We ask that all our customers help us protect our water source, which is the heart of our community, our way of life and our children's future.
 The changing mission of the 101st Airborne Division and an increase in tenant units has resulted in growth in both the number of personnel served as, well as geographic spread from the original 1940's construction.
-Both the plant and distribution system have grown and have been managed to meet these challenges.
+Both the plant and distribution system have grown and managed to meet these challenges.
+Efforts are constantly ongoing to improve treatment processes, the water distribution system, and water storage facilities across the Post.

 In September 2003, the water system was privatized with ownership transferring from the U.S. Army to JACOBS.
 The management team at JACOBS is proud of the professionalism and dedication of its staff.
-Currently there are six certified operators at a Grade IV level, the highest grade achievable in the State of Tennessee.
+Currently there are four certified operators of which 2 are Grade IV level, the highest grade achievable in the State of Tennessee.
 The staff is also active in both the American Water Works Association (AWWA) and the Tennessee Association of Utility Districts (TAUD) to maintain its knowledge of water issues and regulatory changes.